Fall 2023: ON LEAVE

 B.A. – Yale University, 2005

 Professor Hannah Farber specializes in the political economy of colonial North America, the early American republic, and the Atlantic World.
-Her manuscript, Underwriters of the United States, is under contract with the Omohundro Institute of Early American History and Culture.
-It explains how the transnational system of marine insurance, by governing the behavior of American merchants, influenced the establishment and early development of the American republic.
+Her first book, Underwriters of the United States (Omohundro Institute of Early American History and Culture/UNC Press, 2021) explains how the transnational system of marine insurance, by governing the behavior of American merchants, influenced the establishment and early development of the American republic.

-Hannah Farber is on leave for 2020-2021 as a National Endowment for the Humanities Fellow at the New-York Historical Society.
+She was a 2020-2021 recipient of a National Endowment for the Humanities Fellow at the New-York Historical Society.

-Forthcoming Fall 2021: Underwriters of the United States, Omohundro Institute of Early American History and Culture/UNC Press
+Underwriters of the United States: How Insurance Shaped the American Founding, Omohundro Institute of Early American History and Culture/UNC Press, 2021

 "The Political Economy of Marine Insurance and the Making of the United States," The William and Mary Quarterly, Vol. 77, No. 4 (Oct.
 2020): 581-612